tornikegomareli/amazing-georgian-games/README.md

-# <Ï<Í Awesome Georgian Games
+# ‚ù§Ô∏è Awesome Georgian Games

-A curated list of video games developed by Georgian developers and studios.
+A list of video games developed by Georgian developers and studios.
 This repository aims to showcase the growing Georgian game development scene.

-## <Æ How to Contribute
+## ‚úÖ How to Contribute

-We welcome contributions from the community!
-If you know of a Georgian-made game that's not on our list, please feel free to add it.
+If you know of a Georgian-made game that's not on our list, please feel free to add it by opening PR.
+Or if you have one and it is not in our list.

 ### Adding Your Game